realbakari/Bakari-Mustafa-Site/projects.md

 #### [Diverse Connections](http://diverseconnect.com.au/ "Diverse Connections")

-One of my favorite projects to work on while I was on break.
+One of my favorite projects I worked on while I was on break.
 I worked on the front-end of things as well as doing some work on the WordPress CMS.

 #### [Ipswich Hospital Foundation](https://www.ihfoundation.org.au/)